 New for the 2018-2019 academic year!

-Contours will present a series of topical discussions, most of which will feature a presentation by at least one practitioner with expertise in his or her field.
-Students will be asked to read background articles and studies for each discussion session, as well as volunteer to help organize and shape the debate.
+Contours will present a series of topical discussions, which will feature a presentation by at least one practitioner with expertise in his or her field.
+Students will be asked to read background articles and studies for each session, as well as volunteer to help organize and shape the debate.
 A culminating project will consist of writing a background paper/briefing meant to inform and advise a new U.S. President and his/her team on opportunities and risks the new Administration faces in dealing with this region.

 Please visit our Application Center to apply by September 19, 2018.